List of Muppets

 The Muppets are an ensemble group of comedic puppet characters originally created by Jim Henson.
 The Muppets have appeared in multiple television series, films, and other media appearances since the 1950s.
 The majority of the characters listed here originated on The Muppet Show, a television series that aired from 1976 to 1981.
 Since then, several more characters have been introduced in other television series, as well as theatrical films.

 The first Muppet characters appeared in Sam and Friends, a Washington, D.C.–based show which was broadcast from 1955 to 1961.
 Kermit the Frog was one of the show's regulars, and thus was one of Henson's first Muppet creations.
-The characters became a household name after their appearance in the children's television program Sesame Street.
-Henson was initially reluctant to become involved with Sesame Street because he feared being pigeon-holed as a children's performer, but agreed to work on the show to further his social goals.Henson's company owned the characters created for Sesame Street until 2001, since 2001, they have instead been owned by Sesame Workshop and are now considered a separate franchise.
+The Muppets became a household name after their appearance in the children's television program Sesame Street (1969–present).
+Henson was initially reluctant to become involved with Sesame Street because he feared being pigeon-holed as a children's performer, but agreed to work on the show to further his social goals.
+Henson's company owned the characters created for Sesame Street until 2001, since 2001, they have instead been owned by Sesame Workshop and are now considered a separate franchise.

-These characters have been owned by The Muppets Studio, a division of The Walt Disney Company, after Disney acquired the characters from The Jim Henson Company in 2004.
+The characters listed here are owned by the Muppets Studio, a division of the Walt Disney Company, who acquired the characters from the Jim Henson Company in 2004.